-Comprised of three identical L-shaped inpatient towers, The Medical Center is designed utilizing a reinforced concrete (RC) structural system.
+Comprised of three identical, structurally isolated, L-shaped inpatient towers, The Medical Center is designed utilizing a reinforced concrete (RC) structural system.
 The structure features concrete slabs with pan joists, RC beams, RC girders, and vertical RC columns.
-These structural elements frame into composite timber piles and pre-cast, prestressed concrete piles, which are driven into the earth until a depth, below the original grade, of 62 ft.
+These structural elements frame into composite timber piles and pre-cast, prestressed concrete piles, by means of a varied pile cap system, which are driven into the earth until a depth, below the original grade, of 62 ft.
 Concrete moment frames and concrete walls serve as the lateral force resisting system.